Poppy – Pre-Sitting Meet & Greet 🐕🤝

 This step-by-step approach will help Poppy build familiarity, reduce anxiety, and ensure all of us feel confident and prepared for her longer care period.

-I’ll be caring for Poppy across nine days from late February to early March 2026, with each visit including feeding, walking, with general day to day and evening care.
+I’ll be caring for Poppy across nine days from late February to early March 2026, with each visit including feeding, walking, and general day-to-day and evening care.
 With her being newly rescued and still adjusting, this thoughtful build-up will make her experience as positive and stress-free as possible.

 🐾 Why Meet & Greets Matter